julietovs/41934-Advanced-BIM-Group-16/A1/README.md

 #### Modelling Perspective

-Temperature-related data could be added to the relevant IfcSpace objects through appropriate property sets.
+Temperature-related data could be added to the relevant IfcSpace objects through appropriate property sets, as Pset_SpacheThermalRequirements and/or Pset_SpaceThermalLoad.

 This would make it possible to extract the room temperatures directly from the IFC model and compare them with the temperature limits defined in DS/EN 16798-1 Category II.

 ## Conclusion

-The investigation shows that the IFC model contains information about the building spaces, but no temperature values were found in the investigated IfcSpace properties.
+The investigation shows that the IFC model contains information about the building spaces, but no temperature values were found in the investigated IfcSpace and IfcAirTerminalType properties.

 As a result, the reported compliance with DS/EN 16798-1 Category II cannot be directly verified using the temperature information available in the IFC model.
 The project claim is therefore documented in the MEP report, but the necessary temperature data for independently checking the claim is not available through the investigated IFC properties.